(reading time: 1 hour)

 “Unfortunate freak accidents,” Rob dismissed.
 “If you’ll recall, we contributed the plan itself: the brilliant strategy of upbeading.”

-“Stop trying to coin the phrase!” she barked, tossing a coin at his forehead.
+“Stop trying to coin the term!” she snapped, tossing a coin at his forehead.
 It bounced off harmlessly and vanished before it hit the table.
 “You’re so concerned with your infame that you interrupted our robbery to try and buy a fancy new boat!
 Some of your old crew has told me what you were like at the height of your power aboard the Greedy Old Mop.
 They’d said you’d changed.
 They thought your fall had humbled you.
 That’s clearly not true.”

 “Am I being released from your service?”
 Rob asked bluntly.
 She doesn’t have the time, energy, or resources to find another.
 We’ll see this through.
 “The rest of the plan is still in place.
 I’m told the replica bead is under construction.”